 Can I still make a claim?

-Insurance claims are still being processed during COVID-19 as before, and if your insurance has been cancelled, you’re still eligible to lodge a claim for an event if it occurred any time before the cancellation.
+Insurance claims are being processed during COVID-19 as they were before, and if your insurance has been cancelled, you’re still eligible to lodge a claim for any event that happened before the cancellation.

-However, if COVID-19 has resulted in a change to your working arrangements or working hours, there is a possibility that your ability to claim on your Total permanent disability insurance or Income Protection insurance could be affected as work test requirements apply to some types of insurance.
-See our FAQs for more information regarding COVID-19 and insurance claims.
+However, if COVID-19 has resulted in a change to your working arrangements or working hours, there’s a possibility that your ability to claim on your TPD or Income Protection insurance could be affected as work test requirements apply to some types of insurance.
+See our FAQs for more information about COVID-19 and insurance claims.

-If you’re thinking about accessing your super early, or have already done so, make sure you’re clear about how much insurance you currently have through your super, and whether you want to keep it.
+If you’ve accessed your super early, make sure you’re clear about how much insurance you currently have through your super, and whether you want to keep it.

 To find out what the balance of your AMP super account is, whether you have insurance inside your super, and if you do, whether you could be at risk of having it cancelled or not being able to pay your premiums, check the most recent member statement you’ve received from us, log into My AMP or call us on 131 267.